 The estimated fair value of the royalty rights at December 31, 2019, was determined by using a discounted cash flow analysis related to the expected future cash flows to be received.
 This asset is classified as a Level 3 asset, as the Company's valuation utilized significant unobservable inputs, including estimates as to the probability and timing of future sales of the licensed product.
-The discounted cash flow was based upon expected royalties from sales of licensed product over approximately a tenyear period.
+The discounted cash flow was based upon expected royalties from sales of licensed product over approximately a ten-year period.
 The estimated fair value of the asset is subject to variation should those cash flows vary significantly from the Company's estimates.
-The Company periodically assesses the expected future cash flows and to the extent such payments are greater or less than its initial estimates, or the timing of such payments is materially different than the original estimates, the Company will adjust the estimated fair value of the asset.
+The Company periodically assesses the expected future cash flows and to the extent such payments are greater or less than its initial estimates, or the timing of such payments is materially different than the original estimate, the Company will adjust the estimated fair value of the asset.
 A third-party expert is engaged to assist management with the development of its estimate of the expected future cash flows, when deemed necessary.
 Should the expected royalties increase or decrease by 2.5%, the fair value of the asset could increase or decrease by \$0.3 million, respectively.
 Significant judgment is required in selecting the appropriate discount rate.
 The discount rate utilized was 15.0%.
-Should this discount rate increase or decrease by 2.5%, the fair value of this asset could decrease by \$1.3 million or increase by \$1.6 million, respectively.
+Should this discount rate increase or decrease by \$1.6 million, respectively.